Unit 6.1 - Foreign Function Interface

 cc = "1.0"

-2. Create build.rs with contents
+2. Create build.rs (in the same directory as Cargo.toml) with contents

 extern crate cc;